msealand/zmq-zap.node/README.md

 	$ npm install zmq z85 zmq-zap

 **NOTE: I submitted a [pull request](https://github.com/JustinTulloss/zeromq.node/pull/278) that enables the required socket options for the ZeroMQ 4.x security mechanisms.
 Until that pull request is merged (or something similar is done) [this repo](https://github.com/msealand/zeromq.node) can be used to get all this working.
-Also, you must have [libzmq 4.x](http://zeromq.org/intro:get-the-software) installed for any of this to work.**
+Also, you must have [libzmq 4.x](http://zeromq.org/intro:get-the-software) and [libsodium](https://github.com/jedisct1/libsodium) installed for any of this to work.**

 The code below is setup to use the [NULL](http://rfc.zeromq.org/spec:27#toc13) mechanism.
 If you want to use the [PLAIN](http://rfc.zeromq.org/spec:27#toc14) or [CURVE](http://rfc.zeromq.org/spec:27#toc15) mechanisms, uncomment the appropriate lines to set the socket options on both client and server sockets.